 Meet the Geek...

 A singer/actress/puppeteer turned fiction writer, I fell in love with the speculative genre (fantasy, science fiction, futuristic, etc.) before I even knew it had a name.
 Fantasy and futuristic coming-of-age stories are my forte, and I particularly enjoy reading and writing about tween and twenty-something protagonists stumbling their way through that scary maze called adulthood.
-At present, I am developing a middle-grade fantasy, as well as finishing up the first book in a Christian futuristic family saga for adults.
+While I have two middle-grade fantasies in the development stage, my primary focus is finishing up the first book in a Christian near-future family saga for adults.

 I am a graduate of Moody Bible Institute in Chicago, where I studied voice under Dr. Terry Strandt, and for twenty years I performed (and occasionally soloed) with the Chorus North Shore of Rockport, MA.
 A huge classical music fan, Chopin and Bach are my favorite composers.
 I grew up on the Massachusetts coast and lived in the beautiful state of Oregon for eleven years, but I am now back on the east coast with my dishy British husband, David, and one charmingly cheeky cockatiel named Nigel.